-The Company has evaluated subsequent events from the balance sheet date through May 11, 2020, the date the consolidated financial statements were available to be issued.
+The Company has evaluated subsequent events from the balance sheet date through May 27, 2020, the date the consolidated financial statements were available to be issued, except for the reverse stock split discussed below.

 PROGENITY, INC. AND SUBSIDIARIES NOTES TO UNAUDITED CONDENSED CONSOLIDATED FINANCIAL STATEMENTS